OpenNMT/OpenNMT-py/docs/source/examples/replicate_alpaca-vicuna/ReplicateAlpacaVicuna.md

 ### Translate

-Let us create an `outputs` folder  To obtain the model's inference you can run this command:
+Let us create an `outputs` folder.

+To obtain the model's inference you can run this command:

 ```shell
 nohup python3 OpenNMT-py/onmt/bin/translate.py\